thediveo/lxkns/README.md

 - **lxkns discovery service** exposing namespace discovery information via a simple REST API.
 Of course, our service is build with, guess, `lxkns`.
+- **web app** for browsing discovered Linux namespaces in Linux hosts.
 - **CLI tools** also build on top of `lxkns` (we _do_ eat our own dog food).

 ### 🐋 lxkns REST Service